ulissigroup/vasp-interactive/vasp-build/README.md

 The iPI project (https://github.com/i-pi/i-pi) also provides a Fortran plugin that can add native support for the socket protocal to VASP.
-We have provided a separate script [`patch_ipi.py`](./patch_ipi.py) to wrap up such process which works indepedent of the VASP version.
+We have provided a separate script [`patch_ipi.py`](./patch_ipi.py) to wrap up such process which works indepedent of the VASP version
-`patch_ipi.py` can be combined with `patch.py` and an example of compilation is like follows:
+(i.e. no need to apply a patch file for each minor version of VASP).
+Since both `patch.py` and `patch_ipi.py` work by matching regex patterns, they can be applied separatedly to the same source files:
 ```bash
 ROOT=/tmp VASP_BINARY_PATH=/work/bin \
 INTERACTIVE_PATCH=patch.py \